dbeley/playlist-versioning/README.md

 python create_playlists.py
 ```

+**LOCAL_BASEPATH** indicates what part of the paths will be replaced by **BASEPATH**.
+It's useful to create playlists to be imported into a container (you might want your `~/nfs/Musique` local folder to become `/music`).
+You can set both variables to the same value if you don't want the paths to be modified.

+Output:
 - `files/03-artists_NOT_FOUND.csv`: artists not found in `03-artists.csv`
 - `files/04-fix_missing_tracks_NOT_FOUND.csv`: missing tracks not found in `04-fix_missing_tracks.csv`

-If those files are empty you're good, otherwise just add entries in `03-artists.csv` or `04-fix_missing_tracks.csv`.
+If those files are empty you're good, otherwise just add entries in `03-artists.csv` or `04-fix_missing_tracks.csv` and restart the script `create_playlists.py`.

 Exported playlists will be in the `playlists` folder.